Hattusa: History

-At its peak, the city covered 1.8 km2 and comprised an inner and outer portion, both surrounded by a massive and still visible course of walls erected during the reign of Suppiluliuma I (c.
-1344–1322 BC (short chronology)).
+At its peak, the city covered 1.8 km2 and comprised an inner and outer portion, both surrounded by a massive and still visible course of walls erected during the reign of Suppiluliuma I c.
+1344–1322 BC.
 The inner city covered an area of some 0.8 km2 and was occupied by a citadel with large administrative buildings and temples.
 The royal residence, or acropolis, was built on a high ridge now known as Büyükkale (Great Fortress).
-The city displayed over 6 km of walls, with inner and outer skins around 3 m of thick and 2 m of space between them, adding 8 m of the total thickness.
+The city displayed over 6 km of walls, with inner and outer layers around 3 m thick and 2 m of space between, totalling 8 m.